Indigenous Taiwanese Nations (Austronesian-Speakers)

 The earliest settlers of Taiwan are the prehistoric ancestors of all Austronesian-speakers.
 “Austronesian” refers to an incredibly wide array of ethnolinguistic groups.
 These are highly successful seafaring cultures that emerged in Taiwan sometime around 4,000 to 3,000 BCE and subsequently spread throughout the Pacific and Indian Oceans.

-The vast region of Austronesia encompasses not only Taiwan, but also the highly diverse Philippine and Malay communities of maritime Southeast Asia.
-The Malagasy people of Madagascar off the east coast of Africa and the numerous Oceanic communities of Micronesia, Melanesia and Polynesia—including the Hawaiians, the Rapa Nui of Easter Island and the Maori of New Zealand—are also Austronesians.
+The vast region of Austronesia encompasses not only Taiwan but also the highly diverse Philippine and Malay communities of maritime Southeast Asia.
+The Malagasy people of Madagascar off the east coast of Africa and the numerous Oceanic communities of Micronesia, Melanesia and Polynesia—including the Hawaiians, the Rapa Nui of Easter Island and the Maori of New Zealand—are also members of the Austronesian family.